Tailine/movie-db-web-app/README.md

+# About
+React app made using the moviedb API

 # Instructions
-'''npm install
+npm install
-npm start '''
+npm start